Felling permission for wind blow

-To enable us to assess your application as quickly as possible, you should include photographs of the site in question and a clear map of the extent of the wind blown area to be felled.
+To enable us to assess your application as quickly as possible, you should include photographs of the site in question and a clear map of the extent of the wind-blown area to be felled.

 Any additional areas that are not blown but need to be felled to allow access, safe felling of the blown trees, or to establish a wind firm boundary, should also be clearly identified on the map and accompanying photographs.

-Felling permission for wind blow will normally include a condition to restock.
+Felling permission for wind blow will require a condition to restock.
 We expect your restocking proposal to include the entire felled area.
 Consideration should be given to the resilience of the future stand in order to take account of wind events and other climate change related risks.
 Restocking proposals may include open ground and a change to the species being planted.